21.4.07

 Alters Stability Score by +7%

-“Stability is overrated.
+"Stability is overrated.
 Old habits and practices can always be improved upon.
-Besides which change is refreshing and a natural part of life.
-As long as we can ensure that change is for the better then it is worthwhile.”
+Change is refreshing and a natural part of life.
+As long as we can ensure that change is for the better then it is worthwhile."

 Alters Stability Score by -7%